Site icon The ANSI Blog

 In many industries, like oil and gas, engineers create a blueprint for equipment and control layout, which is called a Piping and Instrumentation Diagram (P&ID), and ANSI/ISA 5.1-2024: Instrumentation Symbols and Identification specifies the procedure to do so.

-ANSI/ISA 5.1-2024 Standard for Instrumentation Symbols and Identification
+ANSI/ISA 5.1-2024: Standard for Instrumentation and Control Symbols and Identification

 ANSI/ISA 5.1-2024 establishes uniform means of depicting and identifying instruments or devices.
 The standard specifies the inherent functions, systems, and applications of instruments used for measurement, monitoring, and control.
 The goal of ANSI/ISA 5.1-2024 is to meet the procedures of various users who need to identify and graphically depict measurement and control equipment and systems.